 As part of our Curious Cbus series, WOSU collects questions from listeners and investigates the answers.
 But since the project started, a lot of the questions we've received have centered around various Columbus streets and where their names came from.

-From Africa Road to Sawmill Road and beyond, we've answered some of your street name questions and compiled an FAQ about just how these names come around.
+We've answered many of your street name questions and compiled an FAQ about just how these names come around.
 Keep an eye on this page: We'll be updating it with more information as additional questions come in!